Camelot Theme Park: History

 The park opened in 1983 and was operating seasonally until the end of 2012.
 The park was based on the story of 'Camelot, King Arthur and the Knights of the Round Table'.
-The local area was once covered by Martin Mere, sometimes described as the largest body of fresh water in England, which was first drained in 1692 by Thomas Fleetwood of Bank Hall in Bretherton.

 The story was that Sir Lancelot's parents King Ban of Benwick and his queen Elaine escaped to Lancashire from their enemies in France.
 Elaine went to help King Ban who had fallen and put Lancelot down on the shore of the lake, where he was abducted by nymph Vivian who vanished into the waters of the lake with him.
 Vivian brought up Lancelot, and when he went to King Arthur's court, he was knighted as 'Sir Lancelot of the Lake'.
 Martin Mere has been locally known as the 'Lost Lake of Sir Lancelot' following the myth.

 In 1986, the park was taken over by the Granada Group and operated by them alongside its now-defunct sister parks American Adventure and Granada Studios Tour.
 In June 1998, the park was subject to a management buyout, in which the park went to Prime Resorts Ltd. Camelot had seen a downturn in attendance in later years, in 1995, Camelot's attendance was 500,000 visitors throughout the season.

 The park was featured in a 1994 episode of Sooty & Co., in which presenter Matthew Corbett takes Sooty, Sweep, Soo and Little Cousin Scampi there.
 The park was also featured in a lengthy sequence in Michael Winterbottom's 1995 crime drama Butterfly Kiss.

 One of the roller coasters could be seen from the M6 near the Charnock Richard Services.
 However, as of February 2020 said rollercoaster "The Knightmare" has been demolished after SBNO (Standing But Not Operating) for eight years.

 In 2005, Camelot's attendance was only 336,204 visitors.

 In August 2006, in a survey of healthy food available at leading tourist attractions in the United Kingdom, Camelot came joint bottom, scoring only one point.

 In February 2009, Prime Resorts announced that the park was in receivership, and would not reopen for the 2009 season.
 The hotel was bought by Lavender Hotels in March 2009, and in April 2009, it was announced that a buyer had been found for the park and that it would reopen in May 2009.
 The theme park was purchased by Story Group, a construction company based in Carlisle, and leased to Knight's Leisure who ran the park.